wso2-attic/ballerina-integrator/README.md

 ### <a name="Implementation"></a> Implementation

 Let's get started with the implementation of the function `transferMoney` in `account-manager.bal` file.
 This function explains how we can use transactions in Ballerina.
 This function comprises of two different operations, withdrawal and deposit.
 In order to ensure that the transferring operation happens as a whole, we need to carry out the transfer money operation as a database transaction.
-This will ensure the 'ACID' properties and hence if any of the withdrawal or deposit fails the transaction will be aborted and all the operations carried out in the same transaction will be rolled out.
+This will ensure the 'ACID' properties and hence if any of the withdrawal or deposit fails, the transaction will be aborted and all the operations carried out in the same transaction will be rolled out.
 The transaction is successful only when both, withdrawal from the transferor and deposit to the transferee are successful.

 The below code segment shows the implementation of function `transferMoney`.
 Inline comments are used to explain the code line by line.